In brief

 Bluesky and its AT protocol seem to hold promise as a two-pronged alternative and solution (app and decentralized protocol) that could ameliorate the critiques aimed at the centralized social media behemoths.

-However, Bluesky's 9.8 million-strong user base, while growing, is minute compared to the social media behemoths it's challenging; Twitter has over 353 million users, for example.
-Bluesky has attracted investment, though; in mid-2023 it raised $8 million in a seed funding round.
+However, Bluesky's 20 million-strong user base, while growing, is small compared to the social media behemoths it's challenging; Twitter has over 335 million users, for example.
+Bluesky has attracted investment, though; in mid-2023 it raised $8 million in a seed funding round, with a further $15 million raised in October 2024.

 While it's too early to determine if most decentralized social media will largely be on the blockchain or simply use technological aspects of decentralized networks, many predict that the social media landscape will increasingly become more transparent, flexible, and open as we transition from a Web2 to Web3 paradigm.